 Jed Duval: George, when I worked for you at WIBC, I thought you were the Zenmaster, because you never yelled, even when displeased or tired from all of the traveling.
 You led by example.
 You were like a wise rabbi as if you had seen and heard it all because you could communicate in few, well-chosen words.
 If I asked you a question, usually, you responded in a short, pointed question that provoked thought and insight…simple and direct.
 When I worked for Jim in Tampa, I, too, enjoyed working with Jerry Bobo, who was in many ways, very similar to you…simple in expectations (to be the best) and always direct.
 I do not recall that you lost your temper upon your return when “Wild Willie” (Bill) Hennes occupied your office before going to Philadelphia to join Burt Sherwood to be his “Ernie” to Burt’s “Bert.”
 You may have expressed your feelings to Jim Hilliard, but you kept your countenance and stayed cool, to wait for the inevitable collapse of the Sherwood / Hennes regime at WIBG.
 I don’t recall hearing a discouraging word on that sorry situation.
 That is very much in contrast to some of the consultants and grand poohbahs’ at R.K.O.
 General that I encountered in 1980, whose rants and raves were inversely proportional to how successful they were.

-Geo: Jed, I wasn’t always calm and collected and did lose it occasionally, especially in Boston.
-In fact, sometimes I would get so mad at the sales staff that I would start yelling and throwing stuff.
-Jim who would be on the phone nearby in his office, would just get up and close his door.
-When asked later why he tolerated that kind of behavior from me, he would say, “I hate it when he does that and wish he didn’t, but when he’s done, something wonderful always happens.”
+Geo: Jed, I wasn’t always calm and collected and did lose it occasionally, especially in Boston where sometimes I would get so mad at the sales staff, I would start yelling and throwing stuff.
+Jim who would be on the phone in his office would just get up and close the door.
+When asked later why he tolerated that kind of behavior from me, he would say, “I hate it when he does that and I so wish that he didn’t act like that, but when its over, something wonderful always happens.”

-For some sneak peeks at some upcoming Geo’s Media Blogs, go to GeorgeJohns.com or you can google Writing Radio’s Wrongs to see a brand new Blog that Bob Christy and I are writing together about the state of today’s radio.
+For some sneak peeks at some upcoming Geo’s Media Blogs, go to GeorgeJohns.com, or you can google Writing Radio’s Wrongs to see a brand new Blog that Bob Christy and I are writing together about the state of today’s radio.
 On Twitter @GeoOfTheRadio.
-Sharing and commenting is greatly appreciated.
+Sharing and commenting is much appreciated.